+'''

-{return, bool()}.
+{return, boolean()}.

+'''

-This is a short form for both return\errors and return\warnings.
+This is a short form for both return_errors and return_warnings.

+'''

-{verbose, bool()}.
+{verbose, boolean()}.

+'''

 Determines whether the parser generator should give full information about resolved and unresolved parse action conflicts (true), or only about those conflicts that prevent a parser from being generated from the input grammar (false, the default).